-This course will focus on analysis of multiple independent/predictor variables using multiple regression and analysis of covariance (ANCOVA) approaches.
+This course focuses on analysis of multiple independent/predictor variables using multiple regression and analysis of covariance (ANCOVA) approaches.
 In preparation for applied work with these more advanced approaches, students will learn and practice diagnosing and addressing multicollinearity, curvilinear relationships, interactions, influential residuals, and violations of assumptions.
 Students will also be introduced to regression analyses with categorical predictors and multivariate analyses (with multiple dependent/outcome variables).
 Students will work with SPSS software to plot data and conduct analyses.

-PSY-850 Doctoral Practicum Seminar IV 1 Credit PSY-851 Doctoral Practicum Seminar V 1 Credit PSY-852 Doctoral Practicum Seminar VI 1 Credit (PSY-604 PS) Y-605 PSY-606)
+PSY-850 Doctoral Practicum Seminar IV 1 Credit PSY-851 Doctoral Practicum Seminar V 1 Credit PSY-852 Doctoral Practicum Seminar VI 1 Credit